hep-gc/cloudscheduler/unit_tests/README.md

 ## To Use

-Create `unit-test` and `unit-test-un` server aliases in defaults (using the `cloudscheduler defaults set` cli command).
-These can have the same server address.
+Create a `unit-test` server alias in defaults (using the `cloudscheduler defaults set` cli command).
 The `unit-test` server should have the `server-address`, `server-user`, and `server-password` of a privleged user.
-The `unit-test-un` just needs the `server-address` of the server to test.

 To run tests: